 A picturesque medieval town, Megève has had the rich and famous flocking to it ever since it became a ski resort in 1916.
-The pedestrianised centre is a delightful place to explore, with its ancient church, cobbled streets, boutiques and art galleries.
+The pedestrianised centre is a delightful place to explore, with its ancient church, charming chalets, cobbled streets, boutiques and art galleries.

 However, the resort is no longer just a playground for the glitterati - both shops and restaurants now cater for a much wider clientele.
 It still has the Michelin-starred restaurants and the designer shops, but there’s much more besides, catering for a range of budgets.

 Apres-ski tends to be centred around the foot of the pistes, but there are also nightclubs, jazz bars and the local casino.
 The town also has a good choice of spas, where you can spend an evening unwinding after a day in the mountains.